 Life.
 Chaotic, unpredictable life.
 Have you ever considered that the precise beauty and horror of life is its inability to be planned or controlled?

 Just imagine if you could predict every single thing you would do, for every single day of the rest of your life.
 Life would be a pretty boring, meaningless affair if we could control it.
-Sure, it would be a lot more safe and comforting for fearful, neurotic dispositions (like myself, actually), but there would be no mystery, no thrill, no challenge.
+Sure, it would be a lot safer and comforting for fearful, neurotic dispositions (like myself, actually), but there would be no mystery, no thrill, no challenge.

 Well, this article is a product of the unpredictability of life.
 I never knew that I would sit here and write these words until this very morning when the inspiration came over me.
 A few days prior I gleaned these thoughts from a very unexpected conversation with Sol, a couple of days after arriving back to Australia from Spain.
 The thoughts go like this: